 Then Naomi said to her two daughters-in-law, “Go back, each of you, to your mother’s home.
 May the Lord show you kindness, as you have shown kindness to your dead husbands and to me.
 (Ruth 1:8)

 Naomi was isolating herself.
 That only magnified her grief.
-Praise God that he had placed Ruth there, and Ruth wasn’t going to let Naomi be by herself.
+Praise God that he had placed Ruth there, and Ruth was not going to let Naomi be by herself.

 But Ruth replied, “Don’t urge me to leave you or to turn back from you.
 Where you go I will go, and where you stay I will stay.
 Your people will be my people and your God my God.
 Where you die I will die, and there I will be buried.
 May the Lord deal with me, be it ever so severely, if even death separates you and me.”
 When Naomi realized that Ruth was determined to go with her, she stopped urging her.
 (Ruth 1:16-18)

-Through the years, I have seen women isolate themselves from others when they’re experiencing trouble.
+Through the years, I have seen women isolate themselves from others when they are experiencing trouble.
 Sometimes grief.
 Sometimes when going through marital strife.
-Sometimes after a move to a different location where they don’t know anyone.
+Sometimes after a move to a different location where they do not know anyone.

 If that is your experience, please do not try to do life alone.
 Think about what happens when you burn wood in a fireplace or fire pit.
-You can easily see that logs burn more brightly when they’re placed together.
-But if you separate one log from the rest, pretty soon it will grow cold.
+You can easily see that logs burn more brightly when they are placed together.
+But separate one log from the rest, and pretty soon it will grow cold.
 The same is true about us.
 Christians need each other for warmth and encouragement.

-that is, that you and I may be mutually encouraged by each other’s faith.
-(Romans 1:12)
+I long to see you so that I may impart to you some spiritual gift to make you strong—that is, that you and I may be mutually encouraged by each other’s faith.
+(Romans 1:11-12)

-A local church community with good biblical teaching can also keep you safe from false teaching.
+And a local church community with good biblical teaching can keep you safe from false teaching.
 Pastors and teachers who love Jesus will help you grow in your Christian life as they feed you the spiritual food of the Bible and help you to know God better.

 Being part of a church family also helps you learn how to love others and their differences.
 Jesus knows the difficulty we all have at times with one another.
 He gets it.
 Our relationship with Him does not prevent us from having misunderstandings or differences of opinion.
 Sometimes these relational challenges tempt us to harbor grudges against someone with whom we differ.
 Or they tempt us to isolate ourselves from the whole community.
 Neither of these is healthy for you.
 Isolation will lead to stunted spiritual growth and a lack of joy in your life.